in the Iron Mountain, MI Area.

 Iron Mining Museum and Gift Shop, Kent Street, Iron Mountain MI, 49801.
 Phone 906-774-1086.
 The museum contains 3 primary exhibits: the Cornish Pump, the largest steam-driven pumping engine in the United States; a large Exhibit on the Waco CG-4A Cargo Gliders built during World War II at the nearby Kingsford MI Ford Motor Plant; the largest collection of underground mining equipment on display in Michigan.

-Iron Mountain Powersports is a full service dealer offering sales, certified service, parts, and rental machines in the central Upper Peninsula of Michigan.
+Iron Mountain Powersports is a full service dealer offering sales, certified service, and parts in the central Upper Peninsula of Michigan.
 Sales of boats, pontoons, motors, ATV's, UTV's, snowmobiles, and motorcycles.
-Large rental fleet of boats, ATV's, and snowmobiles.
-Delivery available.
+Snowmobile Rental.
 Iron Mountain Powersports, 1804 N Stephenson Ave, Iron Mountain, MI.49801.
 Phone: 906-779-1771.

 Library: Dickinson County Library.
 1 block east of US-2 on Iron Mountain Street.
 Turn east on A Street or Hughitt Streets.
 Public Internet Access.
 Local History & Genealogy Room.
 Special Events.
 Phone: 906-774-1218.